 The workspace should be well ventilated.

-Brushes are cleaned with rapeseed oil.
+Brushes are cleaned with turpentine oil and rapeseed oil.
 Other tools are placed in the humidor as urushi cures in this environment.

 Customers who bought this product also bought the following products: